SHUBHANSHU602/Age-Calculator/README.md

 - **HTML5** – structure of the app
 - **CSS3** – styling and layout
 - **JavaScript (ES6)** – logic for age calculation and date handling

+- Feel free to contribute to this repo :-